venom1270/AdventOfCode-2024/README.md

 ## Day 12

 I feel so proud for this one!!
 Managed to figure out part 2 on my own without any noteworthy prior knowledge on how to approach those kinds of problems 🥳😄😎 I really liked todays challenge - totally unbiased statement! 😄 Flood fill (I guess?) with some form of edge detection (part 1 simple, part 2 quite a lot more complex).

+## Day 13

+Part 1 easy, I just complicated it because the memoization condition was wrong (missing =).
+For part 2 I am completely out of ideas though.
+Tried some thing (division, A*, etc.) but none seem to be appropriate. 🤔 Will have to give this one some more thought.
+I blame it on my low quality sleep as I watched The Game Awards last night and went to sleep some time after 5 AM (and woke up at 8:30AM) 😎😅 So far I have had an excuse for every situation 😉 (coincidence 🤞)